Advanced Human Rights Law and Mechanisms for Public Policy Students

 This course will build students’ skills in critical analysis of complex human rights issues, as well as their knowledge and understanding of the applicable international human rights standards and relevant mechanisms.
 It will also develop students’ ability to apply international human rights standards, and their skills of problem-solving, writing, advocacy, public speaking, communication and presentation, through active in-class exercises.
 The course will have a problem-solving orientation, so that in examining the human rights issues raised through current real-life situations, students will focus on the suitability of existing mechanisms, programmes and policies and consider potential avenues for solutions aimed at improving these situations.

 This class will be participatory, focussing on human rights application and practice, while drawing on important research and theories.
 Students will have the opportunity to practice human rights advocacy techniques including writing opinion pieces, press releases, and understanding how to use regional and international mechanisms to effect human rights policy change.
-Students will also make short in-class presentations on issues of particular interest to them.
-Final assessment will be through a term paper on a topic of particular interest to the student, written in the form of a human rights monitoring or advocacy report.
+Students will assist in designing and leading the class on the issue of particular interest to them (this may be subject to numbers).
+Overall assessment will be on the basis of the engagement of the student with their chosen topic, including a blog/opinion piece and a final a human rights monitoring or advocacy report.

 This course builds on the Introduction to Human Rights course from the Fall Term.
 This course is not suitable for students with no prior human rights knowledge or experience.
 As an advanced course, students need to have some prior learning or experience with international human rights standards and mechanisms.
 Students wishing to take this course who don’t believe they meet this requirement should take the Introduction to Human Rights course in the Fall Term.
 Those who have not done so and still wish to take the course are asked to speak to the course instructor before enrolling.